U.S. flag An official website of the United States government

 • Ask your salon professional.
 Ask your salon professionals if they know whether a product contains formaldehyde-related ingredients.
 If they are unsure if formaldehyde is present, you may not want to use the product, especially if you have had a reaction in the past.
 Products that are marketed only to salon professionals may not have a list of ingredients, because the Fair Packaging and Labeling Act applies only to products marketed on a retail basis to consumers.
 Professional use products, however, are required to have directions for safe use and any necessary warning statements.
 In addition, the Occupational Safety and Health Administration (OSHA) requires products with hazardous chemicals to have a Safety Data Sheet (SDS), (also called a Material Safety Data Sheet) which lists the hazards associated with those products.

 • Report bad reactions.
 Consumers are one of the FDA's most important sources of information.
-If you experience a bad reaction to a hair smoothing product, please report your symptoms to the FDA as well as to your health care provider.
-Below are links to the FDA to help you:
+If you experience a bad reaction to a hair smoothing product, please report your symptoms to your healthcare provider, as well as to FDA.
+You can report a problem with a cosmetic product to FDA by using the contact information at How to Report a Cosmetic Product Related Complaint | FDA.

 How Are These Products Regulated?